Taking part in GameChanger is simple.

 Will there be a GameChanger round three?

 One of the most important things about GameChanger is that it will help us to understand how our memory and thinking skills change with time.
-GameChanger will be inviting everyone who took part in round 1 and 2 to complete a third month of brain games the following year.
+GameChanger will be inviting everyone who took part in round 1 and 2 to complete a third month of brain games in 2022.

 So, please keep an eye out for their email!